 • Willingness and ability to work after hours and/or weekends when required.

-A written application with detailed resume, including at least two (2) references with written permission to contact the references and your latest immediate supervisor should be submitted to:
+A written application with detailed resume, including at least two (2) references with written permission to contact the references and your latest immediate supervisor should be submitted to the Attention of:

 Lisa Beardy, Office Manager